awslabs/aws-encryption-sdk-specification/algorithm-suites.md

 ### ECDSA

 Specification: ANS X9.62-2005
-(Not available publically, but the specification for ECDSA is replicated in [SEC 1 version 2.0](http://www.secg.org/sec1-v2.pdf).
+(Not available publicaly, but the specification for ECDSA is replicated in [SEC 1 version 2.0](http://www.secg.org/sec1-v2.pdf).
 Information about obtaining copies of ANS X9.62 is available at http://www.x9.org.)

 The Elliptic Curve Digital Signature Algorithm (ECDSA) is a signature algorithm.